-If someone else’s negligence caused your motorcycle accident, then you are entitled to be compensated for all of your medical expenses, damage to your motorcycle, lost wages, pain and suffering, and the costs of household and/or child care assistance required as a result of the accident.
-Your spouse and close family members may recover for the loss of your society and companionship as a result of your injuries.
+Suppose someone else’s negligence caused your motorcycle accident.
+In that case, you are entitled to be compensated for all of your medical expenses, damage to your motorcycle, lost wages, pain, and suffering, and the costs of household and/or child care assistance required as a result of the accident.
+Your spouse and close family members may recover from the loss of your society and companionship as a result of your injuries.

 Compensatory damages are intended to compensate you for your accident-related losses.
 These damages can be either “economic” or “non-economic.”